Steve Wallach: Awards

-Wallach was awarded the 2008 Seymour Cray Computer Science and Engineering Award for his "contribution to high-performance computing through design of innovative vector and parallel computing systems, notably the Convex mini-supercomputer series, a distinguished industrial career and acts of public service."
+Wallach was awarded in 2008 Seymour Cray Computer Science and Engineering Award for his "contribution to high-performance computing through the design of innovative vector and parallel computing systems, notably the Convex mini-supercomputer series, a distinguished industrial career and acts of public service."
 In 2002 he received the IEEE Computer Society Charles Babbage Award.
+Member Eta Kappa Nu & Tau Beta Pi.
+In 2024 he was named as one of the HPC legends.